Sorry, the 2019-2020 ecatalog will be released soon.

-The Certificate of Completion EMS Technician II, one-year certificate program is accredited by the Oregon Department of Education and the Oregon Health Authority Department of Human Services - EMS.
+The Certificate of Completion Emergency Medical Services Technician II one-year certificate program is accredited by the Oregon Department of Education and the Oregon Health Authority Department of Human Services - EMS.
 It offers career training for entry-level personnel in EMT, increased training/skills employers are seeking, plus additional education in science.
 Students will gain a better understanding of human anatomy and injury.
-Successful completion of the EMT 151, 152, and 280 (included in this Certificate) leads to eligibility to sit for the State of Oregon and National Registry of Emergency Medical Technicians (NREMT) certifying exam.
+Successful completion of the EMT151 and 152 lead to eligibility to sit for the State of Oregon and National Registry of Emergency Medical Technicians (NREMT) certifying exam.

 Gainful Employment Disclosure